Genetics and Addiction Overview

 Born an Addict

-- That genetic predisposition is not destiny, and
+- Genetic predisposition is not destiny.

 Further Genetic Studies Related to Addictions and Behaviors